This publication has been modified in part to reflect certain provisions of the Consolidated Appropriations Act, 2021.

 Tax treatment of PPP loans

-If a PPP loan is forgiven, Section 1106(i) of the CARES Act specifically requires taxpayers to exclude canceled indebtedness from gross income and, accordingly, the debt forgiveness amount is nontaxable.
+If a PPP loan is forgiven, Section 1106(i) of the CARES Act specifically requires taxpayers to exclude canceled indebtedness from gross income, and, accordingly, the debt forgiveness amount is nontaxable.
+The accrued interest forgiven is potentially taxable, depending on the circumstances.
 Subsequent to the passage of the CARES Act, the IRS issued Notice 2020-32

 , which precludes a deduction for an expense that would otherwise be deductible if the payment results in the forgiveness of a loan, thereby preventing entities from claiming a double tax benefit on the qualifying expenses for PPP loans.
-However, there are indications that Congress may act to reverse the IRS Notice.
-Taxpayers will need to watch for guidance on this issue in any future stimulus packages enacted.
+On December 27, 2020, the Consolidated Appropriations Act (CAA) was signed into law, which reverses existing IRS guidance provided in Notice 2020-32 by allowing taxpayers to fully deduct any business expenses, regardless of whether the expense was paid for using forgiven PPP loan proceeds.
+The loan forgiveness is still excluded from federal taxable income, while state income tax treatment varies.

 However, a borrower that does not account for its PPP loan as debt (for instance, if the borrower applies IAS 20 by analogy) is likely to recognize additional deferred taxes in accordance with ASC 740.
 As discussed above, determining when items are included as income or expenses for tax purposes can be complex, and borrowers should carefully examine their unique facts and circumstances.